Billy Klüver

-Johan Wilhelm Klüver (November 11, 1927 – March 20, 2004) was an electrical engineer at Bell Telephone Laboratories who founded Experiments in Art and Technology.
+Johan Wilhelm Klüver (November 11, 1927 – January 10, 2004) was an American electrical engineer at Bell Telephone Laboratories who founded Experiments in Art and Technology.
 Klüver lectured extensively on art and technology and social issues to be addressed by the technical community.
 He published numerous articles on these subjects.
 Klüver curated (or was curatorial adviser) for fourteen major museum exhibitions in the United States and Europe.
 He received the prestigious Ordre des Arts et des Lettres award from the French government.

 Life

 Dr. Klüver was born in Monaco, November 13, 1927, and grew up in Sweden.
 He graduated from the Royal Institute of Technology, Stockholm, in Electrical Engineering.
 In 1952, at age 25, working for a large electronics company in France, Klüver helped install a television antenna on top of the Eiffel Tower and devised an underwater TV camera for Jacques Cousteau's expeditions.

 In 1954 he came to the United States and received a Ph.D. in Electrical Engineering from the University of California, Berkeley in 1957.
 He served as Assistant Professor of Electrical Engineering, at the University of California, Berkeley, 1957–58 and from 1958 to 1968 he was a Member of Technical Staff at Bell Telephone Laboratories in Murray Hill.
 He published numerous technical and scientific papers on, among others, small signal power conservation in electron beams, backward-wave magnetron amplifiers and infra-red lasers.
 He held 10 patents.